deepakr1618/ShareMyResume/README.md

 ### A platform to share your resume.
-Be it with your a friend, colleague or the employer.
+Be it with a friend, colleague or a potential employer.